learn-co-curriculum/html-css-course-details/README.md

 Welcome to the Front-end Web Development track!

 This is a beginner level course but students are expected to have a general knowledge of computers such as opening and saving files.
-While this course is self paced, it is reccomended that students spend a minimum of 12 hours weekly on the course.
+While this course is self paced, it is recommended that students spend a minimum of 12 hours weekly on the course.

 ### Lecture Videos & Readings